sondreb/sondreb.com/pages/index.md

 </p>

 <p class="margin">
-I have many years experience from Web3 and Web5 development, and I'm looking for opportunities to work with decentralized systems, blockchain, crypto currencies and related technologies.
+Have many years' experience from Web3 and Web5 development, and I'm looking for opportunities to work with decentralized systems, blockchain, crypto currencies and related technologies.
 </p>

 <h3>What I can provide</h3>

 <p class="margin">
-I'm a hard working and dedicated individual, with a passion for technology and software development.
+I'm a hardworking and dedicated individual, with a passion for technology and software development.
 I have a broad range of experience, and I'm a quick learner.
 I'm a team player, and I enjoy working with others.
 </p>

 <p class="margin">
-I have a lot of experience with programming, architecture and working with teams.
+Have a lot of experience with programming, architecture and working with teams.
 I have a passion for User Experience, ensuring that the software I develop is easy to use and understand.
 Making it enjoyable to use.
 </p>

 <p class="margin">
-I have experience working remotely and I'm comfortable with working from home or while travelling.
+Have experience working remotely and I'm comfortable with working from home or while travelling.
 </p>

 <p class="margin">